aKamrani/Jira-Assistant/README.md

 ## 🎯 Parent Issue Detection

-The script automatically detects which parent issue to use based on your CSV filename:
+The script automatically detects which parent issue to use based on your YAML filename:

 | 📁 Filename Contains | 🎯 Parent Issue Key | 📝 Description |
 |---------------------|-------------------|----------------|